-In accordance with Senate Bill 132 and Senate Bill 2, Move on When Ready (DE) is Georgia's dual enrollment program that allows high school students $(9^{th} - 12^{th})$ the opportunity to earn college credit while working on their high school diploma.
-The new DE program now covers tuition, mandatory fees and required textbooks.
+In accordance with Senate Bill 132 and Senate Bill 2, Move on When Ready (DE) is Georgia's dual enrollment program that allows high school students (9th - 12th) the opportunity to earn college credit while working on their high school diploma.
+The new DE program now covers tuition, some fees and textbooks.
 The DE program is easier for students, parents and schools to understand.
 It is streamlined with one funding source and one set of eligibility requirements and regulations.
 In addition, DE aims to expand dual enrollment opportunities by increasing the number of courses students can take for college credit and removing financial barriers to student participation.
 The goal of DE is to increase college access and completion, and prepare students to enter the workforce with the skills they need to succeed.
-(Georgia Student Finance Commission July, 2015) Students are still responsible for meeting all local graduation and End-of-Course assessment requirements.
+(Georgia Student Finance Commission July.
+2015) Students are still responsible for meeting all local graduation and End-of-Course assessment requirements.